What is the Indiahikes Camping Experience Like?

 Some of the best memories our trekkers carry are of the tranquil evenings spent soaking in the views from their tents, watching the first light hit the mountains, or enjoying warm conversations under starlit skies.

-What does the accommodation look like?
+What does the accommodation look like on the trek?

 At every Indiahikes campsite, you’ll stay in our signature Hillman Expedition Tents — a symbol of years of relentless innovation and field-tested reliability.